atrisovic/weather-panel.github.io/tutorial-content/content/reduced-form-specification.md

 1. **$T_{min}$, $T_{max}$:**  Many socioeconomic processes are more
     sensitive to extreme temperatures than to variation in the average.
 This is also useful when temperature variation is large, leading to significant differences in the cold end and hot end responses.
-These are important metrics when heterogeneity within time units matters, and may better capture heat waves and cold spells.
+These are important metrics, which are measured at a daily frequency, when heterogeneity within time units matters, and may better capture heat waves and cold spells.
 Also, note that $T_{min}$ better reflects nighttime temperatures while $T_{max}$ better reflects daytime temperatures.
-Not all datasets include $T_{min}$ or $T_{max}$, which are measured at a daily frequency.
+Not all datasets include $T_{min}$ or $T_{max}$.
 2. **$T_{avg}$:**  A good mean metric for seeing average response over the temperature support, when there is not much variation in temperature within each time unit considered in the